 One of the new owners was a graduate of Ithaca College and knew the hotel very well, in fact he enjoyed his graduation dinner in the Jones room in 1981.
 Recognizing the rare opportunity to reinvent this property and invite others to enjoy this spectacular setting.
 They changed the name of the Taughannock Farms Inn to The Inn at Taughannock Falls.

 Over the past five years, substantial investments were made to evolve this property into a luxury boutique hotel and casual fine dining restaurant.
 All four buildings on the 12-acre campus have been extensively renovated.
-In 2021, a dedicated wedding garden, called "Enchantment," will open to accommodate events for up to 300 people in a Gatsby-like setting.
+In 2021, a dedicated wedding garden, called "Enchantment," is open to accommodate Summer events for up to 300 people in a Gatsby-like setting.